 Ride & Cushioning Feel

-The first thing you’ll notice in the Brooks Hyperion 3 is the extra foam underfoot.
-The added stack height and softer DNA FLASH v2 midsole make a big difference, especially if you’ve got forefoot sensitivity—there’s more cushion right where you need it, so longer runs feel less punishing.
+The first thing I noticed in the Brooks Hyperion 3 was the extra foam underfoot.
+The added stack height paired with the softer DNA FLASH v2 midsole makes a real difference.
+There’s more cushioning where it matters, and that helps longer runs feel noticeably less fatiguing.
+Landings feel more controlled and less sharp without losing the lightweight feel I expect from the Hyperion line.

 Fit, Upper & Comfort

-Slip into the Brooks Hyperion 3 and you’ll get a secure, dialed-in fit right away.
-It runs true to size with a snug midfoot that hugs without squeezing, thanks to the lightweight jacquard mesh and gusseted tongue.
-The upper feels sock-like and breathable, making it easy to forget about once you’re out the door.
+When you slip into the Brooks Hyperion 3, the fit feels secure and dialed in right away.
+It runs true to size, with a snug midfoot that hugs the foot without feeling restrictive.
+The lightweight jacquard mesh and gusseted tongue create a sock-like feel that’s breathable and easy to forget about once you start running.
+From the first steps, everything feels centered and ready to go.

 Versatility on Different Runs